troychaplin/block-accessibility-checks/docs/advanced.md

-# Advanced Usage: Block Accessibility Checks Developer API
+# Advanced Usage: Block Accessibility Checks Validation API

-This guide covers advanced patterns and techniques for customizing accessibility validation and integration using the Block Accessibility Checks developer API.
+This guide covers advanced patterns and techniques for customizing accessibility validation and integration using the Block Accessibility Checks Validation API.

 ## Conditional Registration